 Best Post-Activities: Swimming, sunbathing, picnic on the beach, exploring Duval or booking another adventure activity.

 Permitting Requirements: No photography or wedding permits are required for this option; however, the beach spots are first come, first served.
-I highly recommend staying at Margaritaville if you’re eloping here for easy logistics as it’s directly across the street.

 Best Time of Day: As close to sunrise or sunset as the park hours allow.